caldarolamartin/caldarolamartin.github.io/research.md

 in real-time focal adhesion protein dynamics in response to a discrete mechanical stimulus_.
 Review of Scientific Instruments 88, 013703 (2017) ([link](https://aip.scitation.org/doi/abs/10.1063/1.4973664))

-## Research interests

-* Single-molecule biophysics.
-* Nanophotonics: nanoscale confinement of light.
-* Light-matter interactions in the nanoscale.
-Enhancement of optical signals using nanoantennas.
-* Heat generation and propagation in the nanoscale.
-* Sub-wavelength scale light behavior